fbpx

 Today, I’m going to show you this fun and easy craft idea your kids will love!
 DIY Homemade Oobleck!
 It is a non-Newtonian fluid… so you can ask yourself the question… is it a solid? or a liquid?

-If you have a child under the age of 15, you likely have seen a video for or had your kids ask to you make Oobleck.
+If you have a child under the age of 15, you likely have seen a video or had your kids ask to you make Oobleck.
 It’s typically right up there with making slime or custom Pom-Pom rugs, and while it’s fun to make, it has an even better origin story!

-If you find yourself thinking, “Oobleck” is a really silly name, sounds like someone just made it up because it sounds funny…
+If you find yourself thinking, “Oobleck” is a really silly name, sounds like someone just made it up because it sounds funny… And you’d be right!
+It’s just that the person who made it up is none other than Dr. Seuss!

 If you are like me, I LOVED Dr. Suess growing up, but somehow I missed the particular story of “Bartholomew and the Oobleck”.
 This very cute story follows a King who wants to control the weather, and the page boy who must save the kingdom from the king’s terrible ideas!

 So to start, you might want to pick up the book or borrow it from the Library, read it together and then you can make the Oobleck for yourselves!
+Also, if you prefer there are a couple of very good readings of the book on Youtube.

 From a scientific standpoint, Oobleck behaves like a Non-Newtonian fluid.
 For the non-science nerds, it just means that Oobleck behaves differently in different situations.

-So after making your Oobleck, try and discuss with your kiddos what makes this material different than other fluids like water or glue.
+After making your Oobleck, try and discuss with your kiddos what makes this material different than other fluids like water or glue.
 Oobleck is truly unique!

-How to Make DIY Oobleck
+How to Make Oobleck at Home

 If you want to quick version, this Tiktok we made will show you the basics!